COVID-19 pandemic in Kansas: Sports

 On March 12, the Kansas State High School Activities Association cancelled the remaining two days of its state basketball tournaments, which were being held in Dodge City, Manhattan, Hutchinson, Salina, Emporia, and Wichita.
 On March 18, the KSHSAA cancelled all spring sports.

 Also on March 12, the National Collegiate Athletic Association canceled all winter and spring tournaments, most notably the Division I men's and women's basketball tournaments, affecting colleges and universities statewide.
 On March 16, the National Junior College Athletic Association also canceled the remainder of the winter seasons as well as the spring seasons.

 On March 12, concerns over the virus caused a month long suspension of Major League Soccer's 2020 season affecting Sporting Kansas City.
 On the same day the USL Championship also delayed the 2020 season affecting Sporting Kansas City II.
 Also on March 12, Champions Indoor Football announced a 30-day delay of season affecting the Salina Liberty and Wichita Force.
 On March 14, the ECHL canceled the remainder of the 2019–20 season affecting the Wichita Thunder.

+NASCAR was scheduled to race at Kansas Speedway on May 30-31, but however NASCAR rescheduled it due scheduling changes during the pandemic to July 23-25 with the Xfinity Series gaining a second date, and the Craftsman Truck Series also gained a second date, the events were held without fans, however the fall races at the track with the truck series gaining a third date were allowed to have limited fans in the stands.